 Visit the Fontane delle Tartarughe – The Turtle Fountain is located in the charming little Piazza Mattei where small delis and shops can be found.
 It is a great spot to have some coffee or a snack and watch the locals and tourists around you.

 Visit Palazzo Mattei di Giove – just near the Turtle Fountain you can find Palazzo Mattei.
 We stumbled upon it by accident and we were immediately captivated by this charming courtyard which was built in the 16th century.
-Wander around and admire the sculptures and don’t forget to go to the upper floor where you can admire the courtyard and the beautiful terrace across it, from above.
+Wander around and admire the sculptures and don’t forget to climb the stairs to the upper floor where you can admire the courtyard and the beautiful terrace across it, from above.

-Visit the Unique Shops- Stroll around the narrow streets and take a look at the special shops in this neighborhood.
+Visit the Unique Shops- Stroll around the narrow streets of Rome’s Jewish neighborhood and take a look at the special shops in this neighborhood.
 Some seem very old and traditional while others are more modern and hip.
 You can buy cheese at Beppe e i suoi formaggi, visit il museo del louvre which is a combination of a vintage bookstore and photo and art gallery or enter the many vintage clothing stores in the neighborhood.

 Eat in the Local Eateries – There are many places that can satisfy your appetite: Roman-Jewish restaurants, fast-food eateries, delis and bakeries.
 For the best pastries try the famous Pasticceria Boccione at via del Portico d’Ottavia 1.
 This old bakery is run by three sisters and it is so famous it has no sign outside.
-For fresh Roman-Jewish foods try Nonna Betta which attracts even famous chefs like Anthony Bourdain.
+For fresh Roman-Jewish foods try Nonna Betta which attracts even famous chefs like the late Anthony Bourdain.
 For cheese and wine try Beppe e i suoi formaggi.

 When planning your visit take into consideration that many of the places here are closed during the Shabbat.

-Look for Interesting Shops – There is no other place in Rome with so many unique boutiques, whether you are looking for something to dress your house or yourself, there are so many charming little places around.
+Look for Interesting Shops in Monti – There is no other place in Rome with so many unique boutiques, whether you are looking for something to dress your house or yourself, there are so many charming little places around.
 Even if you are not planning to buy something, window-shopping here is a must.

 Visit Mercato Monti – During the weekends this unique market offers a variety of clothing and accessories made by the city’s up and coming designers and artists.
 There is also some vintage clothing and all accompanied by music and lively atmosphere.